sina-mansour/UKB-connectomics/README.md

 ---

+## FAQ

+Here you may find information about commonly raised questions about the resource:

+1. *How do I get region labels for various SC and FC matrices:*
+   Region labels are provided in [/data/templates/atlases/labels](https://github.com/sina-mansour/UKB-connectomics/tree/main/data/templates/atlases/labels), also check out [this issue](https://github.com/sina-mansour/UKB-connectomics/issues/41) for further information.

+---

 Feel free to explore and utilize these resources for your research projects.
 If you have any questions or need assistance, please don't hesitate to reach out.

 [![sina \[dot\] mansour \[dot\] lakouraj \[at\] gmail](https://img.shields.io/badge/Contact-sina%20[dot]%20mansour%20[dot]%20lakouraj%20[at]%20gmail-blue)](https://sina-mansour.github.io/)